paulgclark/gr-reveng/README.md

 ## Manchester Decode
 This block operates on input PDUs containing Manchester-encoded bits (unsigned char values equal only to 0 or 1).
 It outputs a Manchester-decoded PDU.
 There is only one property, which allows you to select whether the block decodes per standard (IEEE 802.3) Manchester or inverted Manchester.
 The standard encoding maps a one to a rising edge (01) and a zero to a falling edge (10).

 This block assumes you have assembled your encoded data with the proper alignment (such as using a "Correlate Access Code - Tag Stream" block followed by "Repack Bits" and "Tagged Stream to PDU").
+It also assumes that you have a waveform sampled at the symbol rate of your encoded signal.
+Finally, the block assumes that the resulting payload contains an integer number of bytes.
+You can adjust Packet Length property of the "Correlate Access Code - Tagged Stream" block to ensure that the decoded payload has a length evenly divisible by 8.

+## PWM Decode
+This block operates on input PDUs containing PWM-encoded bits (unsigned char values equal only to 0 or 1).
+It outputs a PWM-decoded PDU.
+There are two properties, one of which defines the PWM sequence for a one bit, and the second which defines the zero bit.
+Both of these sequences are defined with Python tuples.
+For example, a 33% duty cycle starting with zero would be expressed as (0, 0, 1).

+This block assumes you have assembled your encoded data with the proper alignment (such as using a "Correlate Access Code - Tag Stream" block followed by "Repack Bits" and "Tagged Stream to PDU").
+It also assumes that you have a waveform sampled at the symbol rate of your encoded signal.
+Finally, the block assumes that the resulting payload contains an integer number of bytes.
+You can adjust Packet Length property of the "Correlate Access Code - Tagged Stream" block to ensure that the decoded payload has a length evenly divisible by 8.

 # Installation: